Yandex Cloud

 See alsoSee also

-• Description of column tables
+• Description of row-oriented tables

-• Selecting a primary key of a column table
+• Selecting a primary table key

 Was the article helpful?